Chart Color Schemes

 Swan View is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Dwelling structure in Swan View, as evaluated at the latest Census, consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 94.8% houses and 5.1% other dwellings.
-Home ownership in Swan View was 36.1%, with mortgaged dwellings at 42.9% and rented dwellings at 21.0%.
-The median monthly mortgage repayment in the area was $1,647, below Perth metro's average of $1,950.
-Median weekly rent in Swan View was $320, compared to Perth metro's $330.
-Nationally, Swan View's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+As evaluated in the latest Census, dwelling structures in Swan View consisted of 89.8% houses and 10.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 94.8% houses and 5.1% other dwellings.
+Home ownership in Swan View was at 36.1%, similar to Perth metro's level.
+The remaining dwellings were either mortgaged (42.9%) or rented (21.0%).
+The median monthly mortgage repayment in Swan View was $1,647, lower than Perth metro's average of $1,950.
+The median weekly rent figure in Swan View was recorded at $320, compared to Perth metro's $330.
+Nationally, Swan View's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing